Dwight King: Europe

 On August 14, 2017, King signed his first contract overseas, agreeing to a two-year deal with Avtomobilist Yekaterinburg of the Kontinental Hockey League (KHL).
 Following the 2017–18 season, in which he contributed with 6 goals and 14 points in 49 games, King was released from the remaining year of his contract with Yekaterinburg and signed with the Graz 99ers of the Austrian Hockey League (EBEL) on August 3, 2018.

 Personal life

 King is of Métis heritage.
 His older brother D. J. King also played professional hockey.
 King played minor hockey in Saskatchewan for the Beardy's Blackhawks.
 The team King played on is the only program in Canada run by and based in a First Nations reserve.
 Despite being run by a reserve, the team was not completely made up of First Nations people; King estimated the team was approximately 50 percent First Nations.
 King's hometown is Meadow Lake, Saskatchewan, where he resides during the summers.
-He shared the 2014 Stanley Cup that he won with the LA Kings in Saskatchewan, with his wife Lauren and daughter, Grace.
+He shared the 2014 Stanley Cup that he won with the Los Angeles Kings in Saskatchewan, with his wife Lauren and daughter, Grace.

 His mother Donna is a secretary and his father Dwayne is a truck driver.

 King has started to venture into operating an indoor golf course in Meadow Lake called Kingdom Golf.